EJWellman/QuarmTool/README.md

 <li>
 <h2>Project Quarm: Download <a href="https://github.com/EJWellman/QuarmTool/releases/download/Release/QuarmTool.zip">QuarmTool.zip</a>, Unzip it and run PQTool.exe</h2>
 </li>
 <li>The program runs in the system tray.
-Look there to reopen spells window or settings!
-Program will check for updates on startup and self update if required, but if you want to check for a new Update, use the menu in the system tray!</li>
+Look there to reopen spells window or settings! <s>Program will check for updates on startup and self update if required, but if you want to check for a new Update, use the menu in the system tray!</s> Coming in a future update.</li>
 </ul>
 Features:
 <br/>